lipesc/vue-auth/README.md

 Features that Im planning on:
 Login with Email & Password
-Google Authentication
+Google, github Authentication
 Password Recovery
 Firebase Authentication Integration
-Environment Variables for Security
+Env Variables for Security
 Unit Tests with Vitest